Trekking from Iruya to Nazareno - Salta | Argentina Extrema

 • Expenses caused by eventual abandonment of the program

-Where do you sleep
+Where to sleep

 habitación en una de las casas